openlibhums/memory-alpha/README.md

 ### Responsiveness and breakpoints

-We currently use one breakpoint of 50rems.
+We currently use one breakpoint of 50 rems.
 Use media queries with `width <= 50rem` or `width > 50rem`.

 At the smaller width, think primarily of touch-screen users, especially those